Empowering Dementia Care Through a Person-Centered Approach

 Modern technology, particularly in the form of interconnected computer systems, offers immense potential in enhancing dementia care.
 These technologies can be utilized to ensure continuous improvement in the quality of care, making the healthcare delivery system more efficient and responsive to patient needs.

-The Role of Consumers in Shaping Care
+The Role of Consumers and Healthcare Professionals in Shaping Care

 As health care consumers, there is power in demanding changes in the way dementia care is delivered.
 Advocating for a person-centered approach and supporting caregivers are crucial steps in ensuring that dementia patients receive comprehensive and compassionate care.
+Additionally, healthcare professionals must practice patient-centered care by addressing patients' emotional and psychological needs alongside their clinical requirements.

 Developing a Person-Centered Care Profile